 Corrected QT interval 500 msec.

-Pregnancy
+Pregnancy or breast feeding

-Severe hepatic impairment
+Severe hepatic impairment in the opinion of the investigator

 Study Intervention, Usual Care, and Concomitant Therapy

 The study intervention will be treatment with oral dronedarone 400 mg twice daily in addition to usual care.
 The comparator arm will be usual care alone.
 Usual care will be defined as best-practice, guideline-directed therapy of AF, including but not limited to (a) stroke prevention therapy, (b) rate-control, and (c) treatment of risk factors.
 More specifically, oral anticoagulation in those men with a CHA2DS-2VASc score of 2 or greater or women with a CHA2DS-2VASc score of 3 or greater, rate control, and treatment of concomitant cardiovascular conditions (e.g. coronary artery disease or heart failure) will be required in all trial participants.
 As defined in the protocol, those randomized to the dronedarone arm will be prescribed 400 mg oral dronedarone twice daily.
 Similar to the approach in the EAST trial, those randomized to usual care alone will initially be treated without rhythm-control therapy14, however rhythm-control therapy (except dronedarone) may be initiated during follow-up in the usual care arm to ameliorate AF–related symptoms despite adequate rate-control therapy per current guideline recommendations.
 In the dronedarone arm concomitant digoxin use is contraindicated due to P-gp interaction based upon data from the PALLAS trial.29